Weighted linearization of vector fields via a formal Moser trick: Introduction

 \subsection{Paper overview}

 The rest of this paper is structured as follows.
-In Sections \ref{subsec:formal-objects} and \ref{subsec:time-dependence}, we define formal algebraic analogues of standard differential-geometric concepts: vector/tensor fields, diffeomorphisms, related constructions, and one-parameter families thereof.
-In Section \ref{subsec:formal-flows}, we state and prove a version of the existence and uniqueness theorem for solutions of ordinary differential equations (Theorem \ref{thm:flow-existence-uniqueness}) that allows us to import the equation $\f{dA_t}{dt} + \lie_{X_t}A_t = 0$ needed for Moser's trick into this formal setting.
-We introduce the notion of ``evaluative'' formal objects in Section \ref{subsec:fixed-time-evaluation} and give sufficient conditions for formal one-parameter families of objects to be evaluative.
+In Sections \ref{subsec:formal-objects} and \ref{subsec:time-dependence}, we define algebraic analogues of standard differential-geometric concepts: vector/tensor fields, diffeomorphisms, related constructions, and one-parameter families thereof.
+In Section \ref{subsec:formal-flows}, we state and prove a version of the existence and uniqueness theorem for formal solutions to ordinary differential equations (Theorem \ref{thm:flow-existence-uniqueness}), allowing us to import Equations \eqref{eq:pullback-rate-of-change} and \eqref{eq:lie-deriv-diff-eq} into this setting.
+In Section \ref{subsec:fixed-time-evaluation}, we introduce ``evaluative'' formal objects, state a marginally different-looking version of the formal Moser trick (Corollary \ref{cor:formal-moser}), and give a sufficient condition for flows of formal vector fields to be evaluative.

-Section \ref{subsec:weights} introduces weightings within the formal world and notes some comparisons to the differentiable world.
-Section \ref{subsec:weights-eval} generalizes the sufficient conditions for ``evaluability'' from Section \ref{subsec:fixed-time-evaluation} to account for such weightings.
+Section \ref{subsec:weights} focuses on weightings and the associated notions of quasi-homogeneity of functions and vector fields.
+Though exposited within an algebraic setting, we also pause to make comparisons to the differentiable world.
+Section \ref{subsec:weights-eval} generalizes the sufficient condition for ``evaluability'' of formal flows from Section \ref{subsec:fixed-time-evaluation} to account for such weightings.